Privacy Policy

 1. Introduction

-This privacy policy is in place to enable the Government Employees Superannuation Board (GESB) to appropriately manage privacy and information matters on behalf of our members.
-This policy serves to outline the importance of protecting the privacy of our GESB members and implementing practices and procedures that enable us to deal with members’ enquiries in an open and transparent manner.
-This policy outlines the way that we handle information in compliance with the Privacy Act 1988 (Cth), the Data Protection Act 2018 (UK), and the European Union General Data Protection Regulation (EU) 2016/679 (GDPR).
+This Privacy Policy is in place to enable the Government Employees Superannuation Board (GESB) to appropriately manage personal information on behalf of our members.
+This policy serves to outline the importance of protecting the privacy of our members and implementing practices and procedures that enable us to deal with members’ enquiries in an open and transparent manner.
+This policy outlines the way that we handle information in compliance with:

 2. Scope